inspec/inspec/docs/inputs.md

 end
 ```

-When the above profile is executed, using (say) `inspec exec rock_critic`, you would see something like:
+When the above profile is executed by using `inspec exec rock_critic`, you would see something like:

 ```
   11